olehyev138/diverst-devv/docs/devops/environment-initialization.md

     - AWS Service: _AWS Security Token Service_
     - Actions: _AssumeRole_
     - ARN: Paste role arn previously recorded
-  - Click through & apply new policy
+  - Click through & apply new policy.
+Name policy: `cli-users-allow-<account>-administrator-access`

 ### B) Authentication & Region

 Because we authenticate through role assumption with the IAM user `cli-bot`, we need to retrieve the aws key id, secret access key & temporary session token.
 With these 3 values set as environment variables our scripts & iac tools will be able to authenticate with the environment account